image of the recipe rebel cookbook cover on transparent background.Get The Recipe Rebel Cookbook here 🎉

 • ½ teaspoon dried thyme

-• 2 pounds russet or gold potatoes (peeled and chopped) 900 grams
+• 2 pounds russet or gold potatoes, (peeled and chopped), about 6 medium

 Instructions

-• In a large Dutch oven or soup pot, cook bacon pieces on medium high heat until crispy, about 4-5 minutes.
-Remove bacon using a slotted spoon and drain in a bowl lined with paper towel, leaving bacon fat in pot.
+• In a large Dutch oven or soup pot, cook the bacon on medium-high heat about 4 to 5 minutes, until crispy.
+Use a slotted spoon to remove the bacon and drain on a paper-towel lined plate, leaving the bacon fat in the pot.

-• To the pot, add carrots, onion and celery, cooking on medium heat until onions are softened, about 5 minutes.
+• To the pot, add the carrots, celery, and onion, cooking and stirring on medium-high heat for about 5 minutes, until the onion is softened.

-• Add salt, garlic, parsley, dill, thyme and pepper and cook 1 minute.
+• Add the salt, garlic, parsley, dill, thyme, and pepper and cook for 1 minute.

-• Add chicken broth and potatoes to the pot, scraping the bottom with a wooden spoon to remove any browned bits from the bottom.
+• Add the broth and potatoes to the pot and use a wooden spoon to scrape the bottom to remove any browned bits.

-• Bring to a simmer over medium high heat, then reduce heat to medium low, cover, and cook until potatoes are tender, about 10 minutes.
+• Bring to a simmer over medium-high heat, then reduce the heat to medium-low, cover, and cook about 10 minutes, until the potatoes are tender.

-• Meanwhile, place melted butter in a medium bowl or large glass measuring cup (leave yourself some room at the top as the mixture will bubble up and thicken considerably).
-Whisk in flour.
+• Meanwhile, in a medium bowl or large glass measuring cup, whisk together the butter and flour.
+(Choose one large enough to allow the mixture to bubble up and thicken.)

-• Whisk in milk, using a scraper to get the flour from the sides of the cup as necessary.
+• Whisk the milk into the bowl, using a spatula to scrape the flour from the sides as necessary.

-• Microwave in 45-60 second intervals (Start with 60, then reduce as the milk gets thicker and closer to being done), whisking well each time, until milk has thickened considerably.
-Stand at the microwave and keep an eye on it as the mixture will bubble up.
+• Microwave in 45 to 60 second intervals (start with 60, then reduce as the milk gets thicker and closer to being done), whisking well each time, until the milk has thickened considerably.
+Keep an eye on it!

 Want to save this recipe?